43+ Remote Learning Activities for K-12: 2026 Guide

 Trade the summary for cinematic persuasion: students script and cut a 60 to 90 second book trailer that spotlights theme and craft.
 Viewers should want to read and see the thinking behind the hype.

-2. 30-Second Book Talk Challenge
+2. 30 Second Book Talk Challenge

 30-Second Book Talk Challenge Screenshot

-In a brisk elevator pitch, students hook peers with a must-read moment.
+In a brisk elevator pitch, students hook peers with a must read moment.
 Precision matters: one claim, one reason, one quotable line.

-Creative Storytelling & Narrative Media
+Creative Storytelling and Narrative Media

 1. Choice Stories